purzelrakete/bandit/README.md

 The following code runs a monte carlo simulation with the epsilon greedy algorithm.
 There are 4 arms with the probability of a reward of 1.0 defined in μs.
-Results are returned in `Sim`, which holds a full recording of the simulation.
+Results are returned in `Simulation`, which holds a full recording of the simulation.
 It can be summarized with the functions Performance, Accuracy and Cumulative.